 b.
 We have no obligation to provide a defense in connection with the investigation or defense of any criminal charge or criminal proceeding against the client except those specifically outlined herein.

 C. EXTREME RISK PROTECTION ORDER (ERPO) (also known as RED FLAG LAW) REPRESENTATION

 1. In the event that a client enrolled in the NY TAC Defense program is the subject of an order pursuant to New York Civil Practice Law and Rules (CPLR) §6342 or §6343, the firm will represent client in all proceedings under NY CPLR Article 63-A including any hearing held under CPLR §6343 (1), any application made pursuant to CPLR §6343 (6), to amend any Extreme Risk Protection Order and any application or hearing pursuant to §6345 seeking an extension of an Extreme Risk Protection Order.

 2. The firm shall not be required to file any appeal pursuant to the terms of this agreement.

 D. ENROLLED CLIENT DISCOUNTS

-1. An enrolled client in the NY TAC DEFENSE PROGRAM shall receive a 25% discount on any other services offered by the Firm.
+1. Any client enrolled in the Gold or Platinum NY TAC DEFENSE PROGRAM shall receive a 25% discount on any other services offered by the Firm.
 Such services shall specifically include but not be limited to: will drafting, real estate closings, traffic tickets, criminal defense not covered under the NY TAC Defense Program, firearms licensing issues including revocations, suspensions, and gun license denials, civil litigation (but not personal injury, medical malpractice or any other contingent fee based case).
 The 25% discount can be applied to legal fees only and not to any out-of-pocket expenses of the firm.
 Client must sign a new retainer agreement for the legal services to be provided under the discount program.

 2. The Enrolled Client Discount shall not apply unless: